mintae1117/mintae1117/README.md

 ### 😊Hello.
 My name is $\bf{\huge{\color{#0CF574}mintaeKim}}$.
 ### My motto is "Let go without hesitation, be grateful for what's left, and don't be afraid of new things".
-### The pinned repositories have README on each of it.
+### The pinned repositories got README on each of it.
 Feel free to look around.

 <br>